-It's official — nearly two decades after ending his run as Dr. Doug Ross on E.R., George Clooney is returning to the small screen thanks to Hulu.
+It's official — nearly two decades after ending his run as Dr. Doug Ross on E.R., George Clooney is returning to the small screen — albeit behind the scenes — thanks to Hulu.
 The streaming service, which is riding high on the award season success of its critically acclaimed drama The Handmaid's Tale, has claimed the Suburbicon director's limited series adaptation of Joseph Heller's 1961 novel Catch-22.
 Award-winning and nominated jumps to "prestige" TV shows are all the rage with big movie stars like Nicole Kidman and Anthony Hopkins, so Clooney's decision to do so himself seems like a smart choice.

-The actor will star in and direct a six-episode, limited-series adaptation of the iconic novel, which Hulu's new chief content officer Joel Stillerman opened up about at the 2018 Winter Television Critics Association Press Tour, per The Hollywood Reporter.
+The actor was originally slated to star in and direct a six-episode, limited-series adaptation of the iconic novel, but has now opted out of acting in it due to worries he'd "spread himself too thin."
+Luckily Hulu has found the perfect replacement for him: Bloodline star Kyle Chandler.
+Hulu's new chief content officer Joel Stillerman opened up about the upcoming drama at the 2018 Winter Television Critics Association Press Tour, per The Hollywood Reporter.

 "Catch-22 is a rare story that has withstood the test of time, not only as a literary masterpiece, but as a story that still resonates in today's political and social conversation," Stillerman said.
 "These are exactly the types of stories we want to be programming at Hulu, and we couldn't be happier to partner with George Clooney, Paramount TV, and this phenomenal group of creatives to bring one of the most well-known books of all time to viewers in a way that has never been seen before."

 Excited to see this story be brought to TV?
 Read on to find out all the other details we have about Catch-22 so far.